Baburao Kadam

 Baburao Kadam Kohlikar (born 1968) is an Indian politician from Maharashtra.
 He is an MLA from Hadgaon Assembly constituency in Nanded district.
 He won the 2024 Maharashtra Legislative Assembly election representing the Shiv Sena.

 Early life and education

 Kadam is from Hadgaon, Nanded district, Maharashtra.
 He is the son of Gunajirao Kadam.
-He completed his graduation and later did MA first year at Yaswant College, Nanded which is affiliated with Marathwada University, Aurangabad but discontinued after 1993.
+He completed his graduation and first year of MA at Yaswant College, Nanded which is affiliated with Marathwada University, Aurangabad but discontinued after 1993.

 Career

 Kadam won from Hadgaon Assembly constituency representing the Shiv Sena in the 2024 Maharashtra Legislative Assembly election.
 He polled 113,245 votes and defeated his nearest rival, Jawalgaonkar Madhavrao Nivruttirao Patil of the Indian National Congress, by a margin of 30,067 votes.
 Earlier in 2024, he contested from the Hingoli Lok Sabha constituency but lost to Nagesh Bapurao Patil Ashtikar of the Shiv Sena (UBT).
 He is the party's district president.